Back to writing

 }

 All posts live in content/blog/*.mdx and are compiled to HTML at build time.
-No runtime fetch, no spinner, no database.
+Anything to skip those monthly hosting bills.